AsiaTitova/landing-page-bicycles/README.md

 Installation
 ------------
-It is recommended to install the node.js modules from the package.json file before starting the project --- npm instull To start the local server command --- npm start
+It is recommended to install the node.js modules from the package.json file before starting the project --- npm instull

+To start building the project use the command --- npm run build

+To start the local server command --- npm start

 Author